idekerlab/cyrest-examples/README.md

 We prepare notebooks for python and R users who want to use Cytoscape programmatically.
 In this notebooks, there are two main contents.

-* [**cookbook**](https://github.com/idekerlab/cyrest-examples/tree/master/notebooks/cookbook) : This is a cookbook for users who want to use py2cytoscape and RCy3.
-This cookbook is made by Jupyter notebook so you can read documentation and use reusable/scalable code.
+* [**cookbook**](https://github.com/idekerlab/cyrest-examples/tree/master/notebooks/cookbook) : This is a cookbook for py2cytoscape and RCy3 users.
+This cookbook is made by Jupyter notebook, so you can read documentation and use reusable/scalable code.
 * [**Realistic workflow**](https://github.com/idekerlab/cyrest-examples/tree/master/notebooks/Realistic%20workflow) : This is the more realistic workflow for network analysis with Cytoscape programatically.

 ## Future plan